Rauw Alejandro: Artistry

-Rauw Alejandro's music style includes Latin R&B, reggaeton, rhythmic pop, and ballads.
-Billboard commented that it has helped "set him apart from a growing class of pop-leaning reggaetoneros".
-He was influenced early on by Presley and Jackson, and later by Ricky Martin, Daddy Yankee, and Chris Brown.
-He also cites Ciara as a musical inspiration.
+Alejandro's music styles include such genres as reggaeton, Latin R&B, urbano, Latin trap, rhythmic pop, and ballads.
+Billboard commented that this versatility has helped "set him apart from a growing class of pop-leaning reggaetoneros".
+He has cited Chris Brown, Michael Jackson, Ricky Martin, Daddy Yankee, Elvis Presley, Bruno Mars and Ciara as a few of his musical inspirations.
+In addition, Alejandro has also noted Rihanna as one of his dream collaborations.